 Humanitarian worker charged in United Nations bribery scheme

-NEW YORK (AP) — A humanitarian organization officer was charged with money laundering in a United Nations bribery case that has ensnared two diplomats and a billionaire Chinese real estate mogul, according to court papers unsealed Friday.
+NEW YORK (AP) — A humanitarian organization officer has been charged with money laundering in a United Nations bribery case that has ensnared two diplomats and a Chinese billionaire.

-Lorenzo, who pleaded guilty Wednesday and agreed to cooperate against the other officials charged in the case, helped facilitate, according to court papers.
+Lorenzo pleaded guilty and agreed to cooperate against the others charged in the case.